 INTD:3107 Creative Writing for the Health Professions3 s.h.

 INTD:3200 Creative Writing for New Media3 s.h.

-Prepares creative writers for evolving marketplace of electronic text, media; experience writing in varied media such as the Internet, e-books, video games, mobile devices, emergent social narratives.
+Prepares creative writers for evolving marketplace of electronic text and media; experience writing in varied media (e.g., internet, e-books, video games, mobile devices, emergent social narratives).
 GE: Engineering Be Creative.
 Same as CW:3218.

 INTD:3210 Creative Writing and the Natural World3 s.h.